ezwang8/python-challenge-1/README.md

   Type a number that represents the menu category you'd like to choose.

 - **Placing an Order:**
-  - Type the corresponding to select an item.
+  - Type the item's number to select it.
   - Type the amount of that item you'd like to buy.

 - **Continue Ordering or Complete Order:**